Vertically-Integrated and Scalable Cannabis Operations

 This Heritage Cannabis profile is part of a paid investor education campaign.*

 Heritage Cannabis Holdings Corp.
-(CSE:CANN;OTC:HERTF) is focused on becoming a vertically-integrated cannabis provider.
-To fulfill this goal, Heritage has acquired two licensed producers in Canada: Voyage Cannabis and CannaCure.
-Heritage has also acquired Purefarma Solutions Inc., a private British Columbia company that specializes in processing CBD and THC oils.
-Heritage intends to use the skilled professionals at Purefarma to begin the production of high-quality oils and extracts.
+(CSE:CANN;OTC:HERTF) is a vertically-integrated cannabis company in Canada.
+Heritage has two licensed producers in Canada: Voyage Cannabis and CannaCure.
+Heritage has also acquired Purefarma Solutions Inc., a private British Columbia company that specializes in processing CBD and THC oils, to produce high-quality oils and extracts.

-Heritage recently announced that Voyage Cannabis received its standard processing and medical sales licenses from Health Canada.
-The company intends to begin the process of receiving over 50,000 kilograms of hemp feedstock to produce quality oils on a consistent basis by using the company’s two Vitalis Q90 extraction systems.
+Voyage Cannabis has obtained its standard processing and medical sales licenses from Health Canada, and produces quality oils on a consistent basis by using the company’s Vitalis Q90 extraction systems.
 The medical sales license is expected to allow Voyage Cannabis to provide medical education services and sell directly to patients.

 Purefarma has developed proprietary processes and intellectual property (IP) for its three key extraction methods.
+PureFarma’s award-winning product quality is attributed to their direct-to-vape oil methodology, where replacement of terpenes is not necessary.
+The proprietary technology provides the purest extraction using high pressure systems and no harmful chemicals.
 The company has contracted 1,600 acres of farmland in Saskatchewan to grow hemp and expects to scale up its operations to over 3,000 acres by 2021.
 Purefarma has also established relationships with 10 Canadian distribution partners via Heritage’s licensed producers.
 These partnerships are expected to provide Heritage the opportunity to establish an international presence.

 Heritage has also acquired a 30 percent interest in Endocanna Health Inc., a California-based company that has developed a home-based saliva collection kit that identifies clinically relevant genetic variants related to each individual’s cannabinoid receptors and metabolism.
-The test kit was developed to allow people to participate in their own health choices and to make informed decisions on cannabinoid formulation and dosing.
-Heritage intends to launch the test kits in Canada in the near term.
+Heritage launched the Endo·DNA Test Kit in Canada in December 2019 and can now provide a personalized Endo·Decoded report identifying how an individual’s specific genetic makeup interacts with cannabinoids and terpenes.
+This custom report will help customers select cannabis with the right cannabinoid profile and assist with choosing formulation, dosage, and best delivery method for their needs.

-Heritage’s management team is bolstered by the experience and expertise of its Chief Science Officer Dr. Chris Spooner.
-He brings over 20 years of experience owning and operating integrative care clinics and has sat on the advisory board for Atrium Innovations, a division of Nestlé Health Sciences.
+Heritage’s management team is bolstered by the experience and expertise of its Chief Science Officer Dr. Chris Spooner who brings over 20 years of experience owning and operating integrative care clinics and has sat on the advisory board for Atrium Innovations, a division of Nestlé Health Sciences.

 Heritage Company Highlights